ShravanAkula/LR_Jmeter_Converter/README.md

 **NOTE: warning/Errors will be displayed on the console and will not be saved to file**

-On successful conversion, arrange the requests as per the desired flow.

 Note: correlation and text checks are added as a parent node to the request.
 	Error handling will be improved in next versions.